riamf/notes-hugo/notes/content/posts/vapor_template_app.md

 This file will be rendered as our index file.
 You can clearly see that it is just a simple html with some additional leaf tags.
 Here I used `#if` tag to check if variable `name` was passed into this template, if it was then I am using it to print welcome with `name` and if not then just a simple welcome.

-I thing it is clear how this part works, there is a lot tags you can use in templates I recommend looking into (leaf documentation)[https://docs.vapor.codes/3.0/leaf/overview/].
+I think it is clear how this part works, there is a lot tags you can use in templates I recommend looking into (leaf documentation)[https://docs.vapor.codes/3.0/leaf/overview/].
 What you might wonder now it how this context is passed into the page.
 This is done by some magic in router.
 Let me show you example index route and then I will explain it all step by step:

 {{< highlight swift "linenos=inline,linenostart=0" >}}